-How to build a vivarium for your home or office.
+How to Build a Vivarium for Your Home or Office

-The name vivarium comes from Latin and it means place of life, which is a very apt describtion.
+The name vivarium comes from Latin and it means place of life, which is a very apt description.
 They are often used as containers for researchers to study plants, fish and animals in a controlled environment.

-The term vivarium is used to describe an entire group of containers that include terrariums (bottled gardens),aquariums (fish, amphibians and water plants etc), insectariums (insects and spiders), and formicariums (that’s an ant farm to you and me).
+The term vivarium is used to describe an entire group of containers that include terrariums (bottled gardens), aquariums (fish, amphibians and water plants etc), insectariums (insects and spiders), and formicariums (that’s an ant farm to you and me).

-I have found that Rocket aquatics are an excellent UK based supplier for all your vivarium building needs.
+I have found that Rocket aquatics is an excellent UK based supplier for all your vivarium building needs.
 These days it is quite common for people to have them in their homes and they can be wonderfully decorative and really add something to a room.
 It really doesn't matter what size you chose, from the very small to the very large, they are all beautiful.
-A well lit vivarium can take the place of a lamp in a room, adding a soft warm glow in an otherwise dull corner.
+A well-lit vivarium can take the place of a lamp in a room, adding a soft warm glow in an otherwise dull corner.

-It would be easy to think of vivariums as a fairly modern invention but as far back as roman times people had marble tanks containing fish and aquatic plants in their villas.
+It would be easy to think of vivariums as a fairly modern invention but as far back as Roman times, people had marble tanks containing fish and aquatic plants in their villas.
 No roman courtyard garden would have been complete without their version of the modern water feature, it really is true that there is nothing new under the sun.